apache/carbondata-site/src/site/markdown/ddl-operation-on-carbondata.md

 - Bucketing can not be performed for columns of Complex Data Types.

-- Columns in the BUCKETCOLUMN parameter must be either a dimension or a measure but combination of both is not supported.
+- Columns in the BUCKETCOLUMN parameter must be only dimension.
+The BUCKETCOLUMN parameter can not be a measure or a combination of measures and dimensions.

 ## Example :